-- General structural, mechanical inspection - Inspection of propellers one by one, even if there is only minor damage, takeoff is prohibited. - Tightness of the drone arms' fasteners - Propellers in an unfolded state - Switch on the remote controller, and launch the ABZ Control app. - When ABZ Control is waiting for the connection, turn on the drone by connecting the battery (the plug must be fully plugged in). - If you are operating the drone in a country where the remote identification of drones is mandatory, verify in an appropriate application that the Dronetag DRI is correctly broadcasting your Remote ID (see on page 13).
+- General structural, mechanical inspection - Inspection of propellers one by one, even if there is only minor damage, takeoff is prohibited. - Tightness of the drone arms' fasteners - Propellers in an unfolded state - Switch on the remote controller, and launch the ABZ Control app. - When ABZ Control is waiting for the connection, turn on the drone by turning on the battery with a short and then a long push. - If you are operating the drone in a country where the remote identification of drones is mandatory, verify in an appropriate application that the Dronetag DRI is correctly broadcasting your Remote ID (see on page 12).